-While hot beverages are still a pillar of today’s c-store business, the fact is that c-stores represent only about 11 percent in overall hot-beverage revenue and rank fourth in hot-beverage segments, behind limited-service coffee shops, quick-service restaurants and full-service restaurants.1 The success of coffee sales outside of the c-store realm is not only driven by the growing number of outlets for coffee drinkers to get their fix, but also by coffee shops capitalizing on consumers’ love for customizing what they eat and drink.
+While hot coffee and tea beverages are still a pillar of today’s convenience store business, the fact is that c-stores represent only about 11 percent in overall hot-beverage revenue and rank fourth in hot-beverage segments, behind limited-service coffee shops, quick-service restaurants and full-service restaurants.1 The success of coffee sales outside of the c-store realm is not only driven by the growing number of outlets for coffee drinkers to get their fix, but also by coffee shops capitalizing on consumers’ love for customizing what they eat and drink.

 Drive Growth by Making Customized Coffee Part of Your Program

 Convenience stores can attract untapped coffee lovers to their operation by offering them inspirational ways to customize and mix and match their beverages.
 By beginning with a quality coffee like Red Diamond’s High Altitude Coffee™, c-stores can ensure a strong foundation for adding on-trend types of sugars, garnishes and flavors.
 And the more variety, the better.
 According to a beverage product specialist for Kerry Insights, “For c-stores looking to gain a reputation for a more serious coffee program, (they should offer) a well-stocked (selection) of syrups, milks and non-dairy milk options, and spices.”1

 You can also give opportunities for customers to create their own concoctions by mixing quality coffees such as High Altitude with products like seltzers, soft serve ice cream and LTO offerings.
 Reminding customers that they can enjoy their self-serve coffee iced is yet another great way to tap into a favored trend.